INTERVIEW: Russia’s independent news outlet Meduza reinvents itself again

 Have you or any your staffers experienced any harassment by the Russian authorities In Riga?
 Are the families of your workers in Russia safe?

-Fortunately, here in Riga, we have not had incidents of the kind.
-But several times RT correspondents tried to film our cofounders.
+Fortunately, here in Riga we have not had incidents of the kind.
+But several times RT correspondents tried to film our co-founders.
 That was rather unpleasant.

-Here in Riga now we have quite a large concentration of Russian opposition media, like Dozdj, Novaja Gazeta, as well as the Russian-language affiliates of the very well-known international media houses, like BBC, Deutsche Welle, to mention a few.
+Here in Riga now we have quite a large concentration of Russian opposition media, like Dozdj, Novaja Gazeta, as well as the Russian language affiliates of the very well-known international media houses, like BBC, Deutsche Welle, to mention a few.
 And it's a relatively small town – you meet somebody you know every time you go out.
 So of course, you should be careful.

 At Meduza, we are preparing for various scenarios.
 We knew that Meduza may be labelled an undesirable organisation within Russia one day.
 This will change the situation inside Russia for us completely.
 In this case, police will even be able to come to our relatives, friends or even ex-partners “looking for us”.